OpenConext/Stepup-VM/README.md

 The Stepup-VM in "develop mode" is specifically targeted to developers.
 The main differences with the testing installation is that the components are installed and run from source and that these sources reside on the host and are mounted into the VM.
 This facillitates developing using an IDE on the host.
 The drawback is that this is a more complex setup and that the speed and reliabillity of the mounting in the VM depends on the combination of the host OS and the hypervisor (VirtualBox or Vagrant) that is used.
 The Vagrant file in this repo includes alternative mouting options that may work better in your particular setup.
 It may require some experimentation to arrive at a working combination unfortunatly.

 ## 1. Create the development VM

+Note: not (yet) updated to work with Docker

 ```
 $ ./vagrant-up-dev-vm